rider-rebooted/win_brenda_installer/README.md

 It assumes you already have s3 project and frame buckets set up and ready to go (this as well as uploading your zipped Blender project can be done from the AWS management [console](https://aws.amazon.com/).

-I also wrote a very simple program called [win_brenda_installer](https://github.com/rider-rebooted/win_brenda_console) to run Brenda commands without using command lines.
+I also wrote a very simple program called [win_brenda_installer](https://github.com/rider-rebooted/win_brenda_console) to make Brenda calls without using command lines.

 Tested on Windows 8.1 and Windows 10